-Illustrator and RISO queen Ashley Ronning talks to us about the upside of self-doubt, the downside of working on movie sets, and why navigating mates’ rates is one the biggest challenges she faces.
+Illustrator and riso queen Ashley Ronning talks to Outlier about the upside of self-doubt, the downside of working on movie sets, and why navigating mates’ rates is one the biggest challenges she faces.

 Ashley Ronning didn’t always set out to be an illustrator.

 “I honestly didn’t know it was a job ‘til I was in design school!” she says.

 “I always thought it was either just straight fine art or graphic design with a bit of drawing.
 When I realised it was a career, I could see it everywhere.”

 Somewhat poetically, Ronning’s work is the kind of stuff that’s now visible, well, kind of everywhere.
 Playful, bright and explorative, her illustrations are the fruit of her intense curiosity of the world, and of science in particular: galaxies, plants, galaxies with plants in them.